Council turns down revised plan for Main Street E. apartment building

 She said there was not adequate buffering for the home at 183 Main St. E. or the neighbouring home to the west.

-Brown said there was a need to increase Kingsville housing stock, but DeYong said council has already approved several condo developments.
+Brown said there was a need to increase Kingsville housing stock, but DeYong said council has approved several similar developments.

 “So how many do we have to approve before we say we have enough,” she said.